evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 ### Availability & Pricing

-This model had a world premiere on 26.11.2018, and deliveries started in December 2021.<div class="mt-3 mb-3">
+This model had a world premiere on 26.11.2018, and deliveries started in December 2021.
+This models has now been discontined.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Rivian R1 </strong>
 </a>